Who is eligible to compete in the New Venture Championship?

-Our judges are drawn from a diverse population of entrepreneurs, service providers, angel and NVC investors, and seasoned business executives.
+Our judges are drawn from a diverse population of entrepreneurs, service providers, angel venture capital investors, and seasoned business executives.
 Each panel is formed to create a well-balanced team of individuals that has a broad understanding of the process of evaluating new venture opportunities.

-Do you accept paper copies of the business plan?
+Do you accept paper copies of the business plan or other materials?

-No. NVC is a paperless submission competition, all business plan documents must be uploaded.
+No. NVC is a paperless submission competition, all competition submission documents must be uploaded through the systems provided.
 The plans must be uploaded by the business plan due date and must be submitted as a single document in a printable PDF format.

-Can we bring product prototypes for the competition?
+Can we display product prototypes for the competition?

-Yes, you may bring prototypes for the competition and they may be displayed at the opening night trade show; however, all related costs are the responsibility of the team.
+Yes, you may bring prototypes for the competition and they may be displayed as part of your presentation materials.

 You mandate that the business plan length plus appendix can only be 16 pages.
 Why?

+NVC's requirements are designed to reflect a typical request to provide information to an angel or venture capital investor.
 Plans are limited to 10 pages of text.
 Detailed spreadsheets and appropriate appendices can follow the text portion of the plan but will be limited to six pages (total 16 pages).
 Plans must be formatted in 1.5 line spacing with 1 inch, bottom, left, and right margins.
 This line spacing and font requirement applies to the textual content of the document and not to titles and descriptions accompanying pictures, graphs, tables, worksheets, or graphics.
-NVC’s requirements are designed to reflect a typical request to provide information to an angel or venture finance based investor.

 Is a faculty advisor necessary?

 Yes.
-As stated in the rules of eligibility, all entries must be prepared under faculty supervision and for credit in a regularly scheduled course or as an independent study.
-We also strongly urge the faculty advisor to attend the competition.
+As stated in the rules of eligibility, all entries must be prepared under faculty supervision and for credit in a regularly scheduled course or as an independent study for credit.
+We also strongly urge the faculty advisor to participate in the competition.